The geometric average size of Selmer groups over function fields: The monodromy of the Selmer space

 In this section, for $k$ a field with $\chr(k) \nmid 2n$, we constrain $\mgeom n d k$, as defined in \autoref{definition:monodromy-representation}, in \autoref{theorem:n-monodromy-image}.
 The resulting corollary, \autoref{corollary:number-components}, is the only result of this section which will be used to prove \autoref{theorem:number-components} in \autoref{section:finishing-proof}.

 The outline of this section is as follows.
 In \autoref{subsection:setup-form} we define the monodromy representation associated to the Selmer space and state the main result of this section, \autoref{theorem:n-monodromy-image}.
-In \autoref{subsection:boundary-divisors} we define a particular divisor $\divii d {\bz[1/2]}$ in a compactification of $\smespace d {\bz[1/2]}$ and prove this divisor is smooth over an open set meeting all fibers over $\spec \bz[1/2]$.
+In \autoref{subsection:boundary-divisors} we analyze the divisor $\divsing d {\bz[1/2]}$ in a compactification of $\smespace d {\bz[1/2]}$ and prove this divisor is smooth over an open set meeting all fibers over $\spec \bz[1/2]$.
 In \autoref{subsection:proof-monodromy-tame} we compare the monodromy in characteristic $0$ and characteristic $p$.
 Finally, in \autoref{subsection:monodromy-image} we prove \autoref{theorem:n-monodromy-image} and use this to compute the number of components of the $n$-Selmer space.